realJohnDoe/org-sim/memory-bank/progress.md

 ## What's Left to Build
 - Integrate visualization into the app
-- Update Memory Bank with new idea about modeling agent capabilities  as a supply trees, actions as submitting a product tree, and the agent's supply model as a tree
-- Update the Memory bank to have three agent actions: request context, sharing context, and acting.
 - Implement first version of acting: submitting a product graph to be checked against the demand graph
 - Split agent definition from org definition
 - **Core Simulation Logic**: Implement pure functions with integrated testing for each increment following Test-Driven Development (TDD):